mahimajain15/Sentiment-Classifier-using-Python/README.md

 2. convert English data to numerical representations

 3. prepare it to be fed as input for our deeplearning model with GRUs.

+In this code, all you have to do is improve the accuracy.